bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 56°
-- moderate rainmist
+- mist
-- 82% humidity
+- 83% humidity
-- 5 mph wind
+- 4 mph wind

 1 inches of rain in the past 24 hours